young3pbeats-dev/platonas-base-builder/README.md

 ## 🎯 Purpose
 - Build a verifiable on-chain track record on Base
-- Learn Solidity by deploying real contracts
+- Learn Solidity by deploying and verifying real contracts
-- Create personal reputation tools
+- Explore reputation systems and small DeFi patterns
-- Explore small DeFi and identity patterns
+- Document consistent human activity (not sybil behavior)
-- Demonstrate consistent, human activity as an early builder in the Base ecosystem
+- Grow as an early builder within the Base ecosystem